afrin-afia/adversarial-robustness-toolbox/urbansound/README.md

 Replicating the experiments on the [UrbanSound8K](https://www.kaggle.com/datasets/chrisfilo/urbansound8k) dataset requires an additional task to be done.
-Since this dataset is a exceptionally large in volume and there already exists a publicly accessible URL to download the dataset, we chose not to upload it again.
+Since this dataset is exceptionally large in volume and there already exists a publicly accessible URL to download the dataset, we chose not to upload it again.

 So, all you need to do is download the dataset from `[Kaggle]((https://www.kaggle.com/datasets/chrisfilo/urbansound8k))` and place it inside a folder named `urbansound/data`.

-The final directory tree should lokk like this:
+The final directory tree should look like this:

     .
     ├── ...